noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 report_checks -path_delay min_max -format full_clock_expanded -digits 4
  ```

-The slack in the hold time is satisfied
+The figure below shows the buffers netlist used in the CTS.
+This also shows that slack in the hold time is satisfied.
 ![image](https://github.com/user-attachments/assets/5cc71ced-3182-4b54-baa3-002c657379c3)

 The slack in the setup time is satisfied